 Year Awarded: 2016

 Climate engineering, or geoengineering, is the deliberate, large-scale alteration of the climate system to counteract climate change caused by accumulating greenhouse gases.
-This new Initiative will address some of the pertinent questions about climate change that fall outside the confines of the natural sciences, such as implications for politics, governance, economics, security, game theory, and more.
+This initiative addresses some of the pertinent questions about climate change that fall outside the confines of the natural sciences, such as implications for politics, governance, economics, security, game theory, and more.
 By addressing these global topics, the research team hopes to fill in gaps in the existing literature.

-The goal of this Initiative is to build a vibrant, interdisciplinary research community at Harvard with sharply divergent positions on geoengineering.
-The Initiative features several Harvard-based sub-projects, each involving a few different investigators.
-These sub-projects will explore different dimensions of geoengineering through case studies, experiments, and theoretical modeling.
-Project-related talks, presentations, and discussion groups will be held at the Weatherhead Center each semester to share research findings.
-Each sub-project team will publish a peer-reviewed research article, which will be included in a larger edited volume with additional project findings.
+The goal of this initiative is to build a vibrant, interdisciplinary research community at Harvard with sharply divergent positions on geoengineering.
+The initiative features several Harvard-based sub-projects, each involving a few different investigators.
+These sub-projects explore different dimensions of geoengineering through case studies, experiments, and theoretical modeling.
+Project-related talks, presentations, and discussion groups are held at the Weatherhead Center each semester to share research findings.
+In the 2018–2019 academic year, the team is working with the Weatherhead Center to host at least one workshop on governance aspects of solar geoengineering.